irtizak/GetCleanDataProject/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-### What is required is to creat an R Script called 'run_analysis.R' that does the following:
+### What is required is to create an R Script called 'run_analysis.R' that does the following:
 - Merges the training and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.
 - Uses descriptive activity names to name the activities in the data set